alexandear/alexandear/README.md

 #### Life Hobbies :runner:

+- I am passionate about road and gravel cycling.
-- I enjoy trail and road running, and I completed a marathon in [2:59](https://www.strava.com/activities/2749444073).
+- I enjoy trail and road running, having completed a marathon in an impressive [2:59](https://www.strava.com/activities/2749444073).